Recent Blog Posts

 In addition to helping correct and maintain a healthy gut flora, taking S. boulardi also appears to enhance intestinal and mucosal barrier function via the production of trophic compounds consumed by the mucosa; inducing an increased secretion of secretory IgA involved in the immunological maintenance of gut barrier function; inhibition of local inflammatory mediators and enhancement of enzymatic activity within and around the microvilli involved in nutrient absorption .

 Fructo-oligosaccharides (FOS) are a class of indigestible carbohydrates, known to encourage the growth and activity of friendly bacteria within the bowel.
 Consuming FOS alongside probiotics helps to ensure beneficial bacteria (the bifido bacteria are particularly fond of FOS) are well feed and able to establish themselves within the GI tract.
 Improved digestion and absorption have also been reported with high FOS intakes.
 Onions, leeks, garlic and bananas are good sources but the highest concentration is found in Jerusalem artichokes - for a FOS feast recipe, check out Abel & Cole’s Jerusalem artichoke recipe section.
-Or a number of good probiotics like Optibac’s For daily wellbeing include a therapeutic dose of FOS.
+Or a number of good probiotics like Optibac’s For every day include a therapeutic dose of FOS.
 Read more about the benefits of FOS here.

 Glutamine is a common amino acid found in most protein containing foods.
 For more on amino acids and protein read Bloating and Protein.
 Involved in a variety of important roles including the detoxification of ammonia and maintenance of muscle mass, glutamine is one of the most important nutrients for leaky gut.
 Its ability to move through the bloodstream and cross cell membranes without a transport molecule, makes it the preferred source of fuel for the enterocytes lining the GI tract.
 These cells can easily pick up glutamine from the blood and convert it to glucose to be used as energy, rather than waiting around for a delivery.
 This makes glutamine essential for maintaining a healthy mucosal wall .